Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 Spacing is optional in the ciphertext as it would not be related to the spacing in the plaintext and would not give away any information.
 However, the ciphertext is split into groups of 5 using spacing so that the ciphertext is more readable.

 <a name="scytale"></a>
-* Scytale
+* Scytale Cipher
+One of the oldest known exmaples is the Spartan scytale, where the Ancient Greeks would wrap a ribbon around a cylindrical rod of uniform circumference before writing a message on the ribbon horizontally.
+The key would set the number of characters in each row.

-is a simple version of matrix transposition cipher set number of columns and in
+is a simple version of matrix transposition cipher

 <a name="columnar_transposition"></a>
 * Columnar Transposition